 The Group and The Company SFRS(I) 7.7

-2022 2021
+2023 \$ 2022 \$

-Non-current a Φ

-Unquoted equity shares
+Non-current Unquoted equity shares

 - Unit Engineers Limited - incorporated in Hong Kong 1,500,000 1,300,000

 The unquoted equity shares represents investment in corporation which is engaged in research and development SFRS(I) 7.7 activities and their commercial application, and comprises less than 20% ownership interests in the investee.
-These SFRS(I) 7.11A.b equity investments are not held for trading.
+These equity investments are not held for trading.
 Instead, they are held for medium to long-term strategic purposes.
-Accordingly, the Group has elected to designate them as at FVOCI because the Group views that recognising shortterm fluctuations in their fair value in profit or loss is not consistent with the Group's strategy of holding these investments for long-term purposes and realising their performance potential in the long run.
+Accordingly, the Group has elected to designate them as at FVOCI because the Group views that recognising short-term fluctuations in their fair value in profit or loss is not consistent with the Group's strategy of holding these investments for long-term purposes and realising their performance potential in the long run.

-Fair value gain on equity investments at FVOCI recognised in other comprehensive income amounts to \$200,000 SFRS(I) 7.20.a.vii (2021: \$68,000).
+Fair value gain on equity investments at FVOCI recognised in other comprehensive income amounts to \$200,000 SFRS(1) 7.20.a.vii (2022: \$68,000).

-Dividend income from equity investments at FVOCI amounting to \$75,000 (2021: \$75,000) (attributed to SFRS(I) 7.11A.d investments held at end of the reporting period) is included within "other income" in profit or loss.
+Dividend income from equity investments at FVOCI amounting to \$75,000 (2022: \$75,000) (attributed to SFRS(I) 7.11A.d investments held at end of the reporting period) is included within "other income" in profit or loss.

 No equity investment at FVOCI has been disposed during the current reporting period.
-(5)

-SFRS(I) 7.11B
+(5) SFRS(I) 7.11B